麻豆社国产

 They are allowed to cut up to 20,000 cubic metres of timber each year.
 The licence can be renewed every 10 years, ensuring long-term forest management.

-“We’re here to listen,” said Sarah Weaver, project manager for the 麻豆社国产Community Forest.
+“We’re here to listen,” said Sarah Weber, the 麻豆社国产Community Forest project manager.
 “This forest belongs to the community, and we want to make sure everyone feels involved.”

 And now, with operations in full swing, community members are being invited to shape its future.